hashicorp/admin-partitions/aks/readme.md

 ```

-17) Set Consul context to point to the K8s cluster for the Consul server.
+17) Set the Kubernetes context to point to the K8s cluster of the **second** Consul client.

 ```
 kubectl config use-context $CLUSTER_CLIENT2_CTX